CommodoreOS/PCUAE/README.md

 ![PCUAE VIRUS NOT](https://i.ibb.co/72PWzd7/Screenshot-2023-05-17-215743.jpg)

-It is happens then disable the Antivirus Progames monitor where it monitors your Files and Folders when running PCUAE Manager, once your finished installing PCUAE then turn it back on, you do not need to disable if your just adding games to the PCUAE USB Drive.
+It is happens then disable the antivirus program monitor where it monitors your files and folders when running PCUAE Manager, once your finished installing PCUAE then turn it back on, you do not need to disable if your just adding games to the PCUAE USB Drive.